microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/devicetemplate-list-owners.md

 ## Optional query parameters

 This method supports the `$select` and `$top` OData query parameters to help customize the response.
+Page size for `$top` results is between 1 and 999 inclusive.
 For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers